 New range on the horizon

-An exciting and significant development to the Fuso line-up is on the horizon – a brand new range of nine workhorse trucks that we are confident will provide a compelling proposition to a whole new sector of the industry.
+An exciting and significant development to the Fuso line-up is on the horizon – a brand new range of eight workhorse trucks that we are confident will provide a compelling proposition to a whole new sector of the industry.

 We are currently road-testing a number of these trucks – imported from Daimler’s state-of-the-art manufacturing facility in India – with businesses across New Zealand.
 This is part of a six-month evaluation process to ensure these units meet the exacting demands of Kiwi operators.